Waukesha Biota: Stratigraphy and depositional environment

 Most of the Waukesha Biota is preserved within a 12 cm layer of thinly-laminated, fine-grained, shallow marine sediments of the Brandon Bridge Formation consisting of mudstone and dolomite deposited in a sedimentary trap at the end of an erosional scarp over the eroded dolomites of the Schoolcraft and Burnt Bluff Formations.
 A separate thin bed containing the biota is also present about 60 cm above the 12 cm interval.
 Fossils of unambiguous, fully terrestrial organisms are lacking from the Waukesha Biota.
 Most of the Waukesha Biota fossils were found at a quarry in Waukesha County, Wisconsin, owned and operated by the Waukesha Lime and Stone Company.
 Other fossils were collected from a quarry in Franklin, Milwaukee County, owned and operated by Franklin Aggregate Inc. That quarry lies 32 km south of the quarry in Waukesha.
 The Franklin fossils were from blasted material apparently originating from a horizon and setting equivalent to that of the Waukesha site.
 Its biota is similar to that from the Waukesha site, except that it lacks trilobites.

 Taphonomy

 Taphonomy is the study of how organisms decay and become fossilized or preserved in the paleontological record.
 The taphonomy of the Waukesha Biota is unusual in preserving few of the kinds of animals that typically dominate the Silurian fossil record, including in other strata of the same two quarries.
 Fossils of corals, echinoderms, brachiopods, bryozoans, gastropods, bivalves, and cephalopods are rare or absent from the Waukesha Biota, although trilobites are diverse and common.
+This is because of the preservation bias this site has where soft bodied and lightly skeletonized organisms preserve more often than hard shelled organisms.
+The complete opposite when compared to the taphonomy of most other fossil sites.